Greg Hamerly

 Email: hamerly at cs dot baylor dot edu

-I am an associate professor of computer science at Baylor University in Waco, Texas.
-I'm also the director of graduate studies for computer science.
+I am a professor of computer science at Baylor University in Waco, Texas.
 On this webpage you can find more information about my research, teaching, schedule, publications, funding, and other things.
+Here is my Google Scholar page.

 Research